SRCF/docs/source/learn/tutorials/how-to-file-upload.rst

 .. hint::
   If you use WinSCP then `this
-  documentation <http://winscp.net/eng/docs/introduction>`__ and also the win-built documentation (in the “Help” menu) will be handy.
+  documentation <http://winscp.net/eng/docs/introduction>`__ and also the win-built documentation (in the "Help" menu) will be handy.

 2. Connecting
 ~~~~~~~~~~~~~